 10 Best Thyme Growing Tips | Growing Thyme in Containers

 Common Names: Blue licorice, purple giant hyssop, indian mint, wrinkled giant hyssop, huo xiang, chinese patchouli

-As the name suggests, Korean mint is a short-lived herb belonging to the mint family.
-It’s purple flower spikes are usually two to four inches tall.
-The minty herb is a drought tolerant plant when it gets set correctly in the ground.
-In addition to health benefits, it can attract birds and butterflies to your yard.
+As the name suggests, Korean mint is a short-lived herb belonging to the medicinal plants chart.
+Its purple flower spikes are usually two to four inches tall.
 The leaves of this medicinal plant contribute to an uplifting tea and can provide a unique seasoning to your food.